 |Fresh kaffir lime leaves|

-And if you are looking to use a mortar and pestle like traditional Thai cooking uses, I suggest picking one up that is made of granite.
-You can find wooden or ceramic ones, but granite is best by far.
+Traditional Thai cooking uses a mortar and pestle.
+I suggest picking one up that is made of granite.
+You can find wooden or ceramic ones too, but granite is best for most Thai cooking uses.
 You can use the granite pestle to sharpen your knives too!

 Granite Mortar and Pestle